spryker/spryker-docs/docs/scos/user/features/202204.0/product-barcode-feature-overview.md

 {% info_block errorBox %}

-In your project, you can also implement the QR codes functionality by creating similar plugins.
+In your project, you can also implement the QR code functionality by creating similar plugins.

 {% endinfo_block %}